And now for some light reading...

 Sure thing!
 Email subscribers get 10% off one order by signing up HERE.
 I also run several shop sales throughout the year!
 The best way to be notified when those are happening is to subscribe to emails.
 You can also follow @payneandcomfort on Instagram (although email subscribers find out about sales first)!

 Where are Payne & Comfort products made?

-P&C products are happily made in a home studio in South Windsor, Connecticut, USA.
+P&C products are happily made in a home studio in Manchester, Connecticut, USA.

 Was your question not answered?